stackbit-projects/good-oregano-dc386/content/pages/posts/diagnoseme3.md

 title: 'Devlog #3 -Making Humans!'
 subtitle: >-
   Nofar used the free open-source engine - MakeHuman to create models to our game!
-And we have some nice looking models to start the work on!
+And now we have some nice looking models to start the work on!
 date: '2021-08-18'
 thumb_img_alt: >-
   How we've used MakeHuman to create human models and animate them using